CCleanerShot/workshop-nodemon/README.md

 - explain what is nodemon
 - explain what can you do with your own version
-- how to make `downloads-checker.sh`
-- how to make `history-to-webhook.sh`
+- show how to make 2 different scripts for our nodemon
 - showcase my own project where I am using it as well (https://github.com/CCleanerShot/cc-react)

-_The webhook will be deleted by next week.
+_The webhook will be deleted by November.
 Feel free to abuse it while you can._